 6. Call routing

-Given the size of our organisation, the Consumer Centre UK does not implement a call routing system, there are no menus or options for the consumers to chose.
+Given the size of our organisation, the UK International Consumer Centre does not implement a call routing system, there are no menus or options for the consumers to chose.